National Vaccination Programmes

-Further data such as lists of shielded patients, NHS staff and social care workers and ethnic category information are also uploaded.
+Further data such as lists of shielded patients, NHS staff, social care workers, unpaid carers and ethnic category information are also uploaded.
 This data can then be used for prioritising invitation for flu or COVID-19 vaccination, and for reporting purposes.

 Selecting people to invite for immunisation

 The system has an interactive dashboard which will allows us to select groups of people to invite for immunisation.
 Factors such as age, ethnic origin, gender and underlying health conditions can be applied.
-We can also select NHS staff and social care workers.
+We can also select NHS staff, social care workers and unpaid carers.

 The system shows how many people will be invited if the selected criteria are used.
 The analysis will include a full geographical breakdown so users can ensure there are sufficient vaccinations and delivery capacity to meet demand.
 People already vaccinated will be excluded automatically so they are not invited again.